 "Don't let anyone else tell you how many items you should have and how long you should keep them.
 There's no science behind these rules.
 You are the one who knows you best.
 Determine what your goals are for the space, what you love and use so that you will be comfortable with your decisions."

 Nancy Meck | Meck Organizing

-With these simple basement organization ideas, you'll be enjoying a clutter-free space in no time.
+With these simple organization rules, you'll be enjoying a clutter-free space in no time.
 Ready to move on from the basement?
 Click the banner below to find out how to declutter your whole home.